russelllab/kinaseResistance/Create_SVG/README.md

 ___
 ## What is next?
 - Make circle size adjustable by evidence.
-- Updating the script to be pure python3.

 ___
 ## The most recent type of results